 Interruptions to Operations (Ref: Para.
-22(b)(iii))

-A61.
+23(b)(iii))

+A60.
 Interruptions may include incidents such as shut downs, which may occur unexpectedly, or may be planned, for example, as part of a maintenance schedule.
 In some cases, the nature of operations may be intermittent, for example, when a facility is only used at peak periods.
-[Previously paragraph A61]

-Objectives and Strategies (Ref: Para.
-22(e))
+Climate Change Objectives and Strategies (Ref: Para.
+23(e))

-A62.
+A61.
 Consideration of the entity’s climate change strategy, if any, and associated economic, regulatory, physical and reputational risks, may assist the practitioner to identify risks of material misstatement.
 For example, if the entity has made commitments to become carbon neutral, this may provide an incentive to understate emissions so the target will appear to be achieved within a declared timeframe.
 Conversely, if the entity is expecting to be subject to a regulated emissions trading scheme in the future, this may provide an incentive to overstate emissions in the meantime to increase the opportunity for it to receive a larger allowance at the outset of the scheme.

-[Previously paragraph A62]
+Procedures to Obtain an Understanding and to Identify and Assess Risks of Material Misstatement (Ref: Para.
+24)

+A62.
+Although the practitioner is required to perform all the procedures in paragraph 24 in the course of obtaining the required understanding of the entity, the practitioner is not required to perform all of them for each aspect of that understanding.

 Analytical Procedures for Obtaining an Understanding of the Entity and Its Environment and Identifying and Assessing Risks of Material Misstatement (Ref: Para.
-25(b))
+24(b))

 A63.
 Analytical procedures performed to obtain an understanding of the entity and its environment and to identify and assess risks of material misstatement may identify aspects of the entity of which the practitioner was unaware and may assist in assessing the risks of material misstatement in order to provide a basis for designing and implementing responses to the assessed risks.
 Analytical procedures may include, for example, comparing GHG emissions from various facilities with production figures for those facilities.
-[Previously paragraph A63]

 A64.
 Analytical procedures may help identify the existence of unusual events, and amounts, ratios, and trends that might indicate matters that have implications for the engagement.
 Unusual or unexpected relationships that are identified may assist the practitioner in identifying risks of material misstatement.
-[Previously paragraph A64]

 A65.
 However, when such analytical procedures use data aggregated at a high level (which may be the situation with analytical procedures performed to obtain an understanding of the entity and its environment and to identify and assess risks of material misstatement), the results of those analytical procedures only provide a broad initial indication about whether a material misstatement may exist.
 Accordingly, in such cases, consideration of other evidence that has been gathered when identifying the risks of material misstatement together with the results of such analytical procedures may assist the practitioner in understanding and evaluating the results of the analytical procedures.
-[Previously paragraph A65]

 Observation and Inspection (Ref: Para.
-25(c))
+24(c))

 A66.
 Observation consists of looking at a process or procedure being performed by others, for example, the practitioner’s observation of monitoring devices being calibrated by the entity’s personnel, or of the performance of control activities.
 Observation provides evidence about the performance of a process or procedure, but is limited to the point in time at which the observation takes place, and by the fact that the act of being observed may affect how the process or procedure is performed.
-[Previously paragraph A66]

 A67.
-Inspection involves: [Previously paragraph A67]
+Inspection involves: